The distillery's name does not have a Gaelic origin, it's believed to allude to the area previously being known for charcoal burning.

 Coleburn was closed in 1985, and the buildings have been used as a venue for weddings, conferences and ceilidhs.

-It is now the centre of operations for independent bottlers Murray McDavid, who mature their casks in Coleburn's warehouses.
+Part of the former distillery is now the centre of operations for independent bottlers Murray McDavid, who mature their casks in Coleburn's warehouses.
 Their long term plans include the possibility of re-opening the distillery.

 Another Charles Chree Doig designed distillery from the late 1890s, but though it got through the Pattison crisis, it didn't survive the 1980s whisky glut, which also claimed Convalmore, Banff, Hillside, the Inverness distilleries (Glen Albyn, Glen Mhor & Millburn), Port Ellen, Banff, North Port (Brechin), Dallas Dhu, Glenugie, Glenury Royal and St Magdalene (Linlithgow).